Yes. We periodically encounter residents who

 Salt is used when conditions warrant its use.
 If the temperature is too low, salt is ineffective.
 If it is blowing, salt will only aid in grabbing the snow and keeping it on the roadway.

-The Highway Department crew work Monday through Friday from 7:00 AM - 3:30 PM.
+The Public Works Department is open Monday through Friday from 7:00 AM - 3:30 PM.

 Typically this is from the center of the roadway to the utility poles.
 This area should be free of plantings and structures.